Shagufta Ali

 Shagufta Ali is an Indian film and television actress.
+Her first film was Kanoon Apna Apna in 1989, which starred Dilip Kumar, Nutan, Sanjay Dutt and Madhuri Dixit in pivotal roles.
+Her television debut was in the same year with Dard.
 She is known for her roles in Punar Vivah, Ek Veer Ki Ardaas...Veera, Sasural Simar Ka and Saath Nibhaana Saathiya.
 In 2018, she was seen in Colors TV's Bepannaah.
-She has danced in an item song in the Tamil movie Uzhaippali with Rajinikanth.
+She danced in an item song in the Tamil movie Uzhaippali with Rajinikanth.